 If you have lit a fire and the fire spreads, you must alert evergency number 112.
 Then try to stop the fire in the wind direction.
 You can use twigs from small trees to brush burning material towards the fire.
 If possible, soak the twigs with water before you start.

 Fires can cause major devastation if not handled correctly.
 The Right of Public Access (Allemansrätten) grants no automatic right to light a fire.
 A fire is your personal responsibility and should only be lit in safe conditions.
 In this work you will find things to consider when lighting a campfire or barbecue outdoors.

 - Lighting Fires and the Right of Public Access - Things to consider when lighting a campfire or barbecue outdoors, Swedish Civil Contingencies Agency (MSB), (pdf)

 Important Public Announcement (IPA)

-In the event of a forest fire that constitutes an immediate threat to life, health, property, or the environment, the head of the rescue operations may warn the public by issuing an Important Public Announcement (IPA).
+If a wildfire threatens human life, health, property, or the environment, the head of rescue operations may warn the public by issuing an Important Public Announcement (IPA).
 Read more about Important Public Announcements here.

 After a forest fire

 Walking in the forest after a fire can be extremely hazardous.
 There may be a risk of falling trees, and there may be pits with embers of peat or wood.
 After a fire, it can take months for the forest to become safe for walking again.